 Celiac plexus blockade is an option for pain relief in patients with refractory pain due to chronic pancreatitis and a non-dilated pancreatic duct.
-Advantages of celiac plexus blockade include that a single treatment can potentially provide pain reduction or relief, may reduce, or eliminate the need for oral analgesia, and can be performed quickly and
+Advantages of celiac plexus

-The American College of Gastroenterology suggests considering celiac plexus block for treatment of pain in chronic pancreatitis (conditional recommendation, very low quality of evidence) noting that celiac plexus blockade represents a relatively low-risk, opioid-free method to reduce refractory pain in certain patients with chronic pancreatitis.
+The American College of Gastroenterology suggests considering celiac plexus block for treatment of pain in chronic pancreatitis (conditional recommendation, very low quality of evidence) noting that celiac plexus blockade represents a relatively low-risk, opioid-free method to reduce refractory pain in certain patients with chronic pancreatitis.41

-IV.
 Intercostal Nerve Blocks

 Intermittent intercostal nerve blocks can be used to control pain in the chest and upper abdomen, such as pain associated with rib fractures or chronic pain due to post herpetic neuralgia.
-Intercostal nerve blocks can be performed using anatomic landmarks or with ultrasound guidance, which can be used to minimize the chance of intravascular injection and pneumothorax and to increase reliable dermatomal coverage.
+Intercostal nerve blocks can be performed using anatomic landmarks or with ultrasound guidance, which can be used to minimize the chance of intravascular injection and pneumothorax and to increase reliable dermatomal coverage.^{4, 8}

 For isolated injuries, such as single rib fracture, nonsteroidal anti-inflammatory drugs with or without opioids would be the initial treatment.
 For more severe injuries, particularly if ventilation is compromised, intercostal nerve blocks may be needed.
 For patients with multiple rib fractures, there is a need to perform the procedure at multiple intercostal levels.
 Repeated blockade may be needed for prolonged relief upon return of pain and/or deterioration in functional status.
-For repeat blocks or other interventions, the patient must have been responsive to prior interventions with improvement in physical and functional status.
+For repeat blocks or other interventions, the patient must have been responsive to prior interventions with improvement in physical and functional status. ^{5, 8}

 Regional anesthesia plays an important role in thoracic surgery, particularly with regard to postoperative pain control.
 The first choice of regional anesthesia for thoracic surgery is epidural analgesia or thoracic paravertebral block.
 In general, the analgesic efficiencies of both these types of anesthesia are equivalent; however, thoracic paravertebral block has some advantages over epidural analgesia, including fewer complications.
-When these two blocks are contraindicated, intercostal nerve block or interpleural block should be considered.
+When these two blocks are contraindicated, intercostal nerve block or interpleural block should be considered. ^{6, 7}

-V. Genicular Nerve Blocks and Radiofrequency Neurotomy
+Genicular Nerve Blocks and Radiofrequency Neurotomy

 The genicular nerve is a sensory nerve that surrounds the knee and provides innervation for the joint.
 Genicular nerve blocks, neurolysis and radiofrequency neurotomy are emerging interventions for knee pain.
-The limited evidence regarding genicular nerve blocks for determining appropriateness of treatment with genicular radiofrequency ablation has reached conflicting results.
-A few small studies suggest that genicular radiofrequency neurotomy may be effective for relief of pain, but further research is needed to establish safety and efficacy.
-11, 12, 13, 14, 15
+The limited evidence regarding genicular nerve blocks for determining appropriateness of treatment with genicular radiofrequency ablation has reached conflicting results. ^{9, 10, 41} A few small studies suggest that genicular radiofrequency neurotomy may be effective for relief of pain, but further research is needed to establish safety and efficacy. ^{11, 12, 13, 14, 15}

-VI.
 Peripheral/Ganglion Nerve Block

 Peripheral nerve blocks (PNB) are widely used for surgical anesthesia as well as for both postoperative and nonsurgical analgesia.
 Indications for PNBs are diverse and vary widely.
 Blocks are often used to avoid the effects of alternative anesthetics or analgesics.
-The most common rationale for their use is to avoid side effects and complications of general anesthesia, particularly respiratory-related effects, and to provide analgesia while minimizing opioid use.
+The most common rationale for their use is to avoid side effects and complications of general anesthesia, particularly respiratory-related effects, and to provide analgesia while minimizing opioid use.37

-Chronic pain can be treated with a number of pharmacologic and nonpharmacologic therapies which generally fall into six major categories: pharmacologic, physical medicine, behavioral medicine neuromodulation, interventional and surgical approaches.
-Optimal outcomes result from multiple approaches.
-Interventional approaches, which typically attempt to target the presumed pain generators, may play a complementary role to other strategies (e.g., rehabilitation and appropriate pharmacotherapy.)
-The best candidates for interventional management have persistent focal pain of shorter duration, appropriate expectations, and well-managed psychosocial distress.
+Chronic pain can be treated with a number of pharmacologic and nonpharmacologic therapies which generally fall into six major categories: pharmacologic, physical medicine, behavioral medicine neuromodulation, interventional and surgical approaches.33 Optimal outcomes result from multiple approaches.^{33,50} Interventional approaches, which typically attempt to target the presumed pain generators, may play a complementary role to other strategies (e.g., rehabilitation and appropriate pharmacotherapy.)
+The best candidates for interventional management have persistent focal pain of shorter duration, appropriate expectations, and well-managed psychosocial distress.33